Author Archives: Ted Sobel

 About Ted Sobel

-Award winning sportscaster/journalist covering major events around the world since 1973.
-Please check out my new book 'Touching Greatness' and deep audio vault---and follow me on Twitter and Instagram (@tedsobelsports).
+Award winning sportscaster/journalist covering major events around the world since 1973 and proudly inducted into the SoCal Jewish Sports Hall of Fame in June 2024.
+Please check out my book 'Touching Greatness' and our extensive audio vault---and follow me on X (Twitter), Instagram, & Bluesky (@tedsobelsports).
+And all podcasts are on my Touching Greatness YouTube channel.

 There’s a DRAFT in here…and WOW is it strong and deep!